Moskvitch 412: Sales in the UK

 The M-412 was launched in the United Kingdom in 1969, when the first 20 dealerships were set up and some 300 cars were sold.
 Sales increased annually and peaked in 1973, when 3462 cars were sold through a 268-dealer network, but collapsed to 344 in 1975.
 Although the car was designed with attention to passive safety and passed safety tests in France, Bulgaria, Czechoslovakia, Sweden, and Western Germany, receiving an international safety certificate as a result of almost five months of tests in Montlhéry, the publication of a Consumers Association report in 1973 branding the car as "dangerously unsafe" did not help the Moskvich in the marketplace, even though its safety record was in response publicly defended by the managing director of the importing company, citing positive reviews from Moskvitch owners involved in traffic collisions.
-The 1973 introduction of the significantly more modern Lada 1200 was likely the principal cause of the sales drop.
+The 1973 introduction of the significantly more modern Lada 1200 was a probable major factor in the sales slump.
 Importer Satra's 1974 rebranding of the M-412 to the Moskvitch-1500 had no effect, forcing the company to withdraw from the UK market in 1976.